 # 3 Pay for our or loved ones’ education in Singapore, at approved institutions.
 One important thing we have to note is that we need to pay these funds back, with accrued interest.

-# 4 Pay for our or our loved ones’ insurance in Singapore.
-We can use our CPF balances to pay for our Home Protection Scheme (HPS) and Dependents’ Protection Scheme (DPS), which provides our loved ones with greater financial security.
-In addition, we can also pay for our and our loved ones MediShield Life premiums and ElderShield and future CareShield Life premiums.
+# 4 Pay for certain of our or our loved ones’ insurance policies in Singapore.
+We can use our OA balances to pay for our Home Protection Scheme (HPS) and Dependents’ Protection Scheme (DPS), which provides our loved ones with greater financial security.
+We can also pay for our and our loved ones’ MediShield Life premiums and ElderShield or CareShield Life premiums with our MA balances.

-# 5 Once we turn 55, our Ordinary Account and Special Account balances will be transferred into our Retirement Account.
+# 5 Once we turn 55, our OA and SA balances will be transferred into our RA.
 These funds will be used to give us a lifelong monthly income via CPF LIFE, after we retire.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.